 Augustine September: Artist in Residence

-At Kiosk #7 at the Far East Plaza
+At the Automata Kiosk at the Far East Plaza

 Augustine September will be Automata's micro-resident artist throughout the remainder of the summer.
 Because she is small in stature we are able to offer her a complete live/work space in Kiosk #7.
 September will be sharing her unique work process with the community during posted hours.

 Augustine September is a painter, writer and multimedia performer.
 Her practice encompasses costume creation, dance and small-scale paintings done as a medium for personal communication with individual audience members.
 During her residency, Augustine September is developing an epic narrative around an embattled menagerie of animal, human and supernatural beings who inhabit a small volcanic island.
-She will both embody these creatures and depict them through drawings and painting (see paintings below).
+She will both embody these creatures as well as depicting them through drawings and painting (see paintings below).